Updated May 2026 — Seattle, WAAbout · Privacy · Terms

 How much does Emergency Plumber cost in Seattle, WA in 2026?

-According to Price-Quotes Research Lab data for Seattle, Emergency Plumber costs between $150 and $600, with an average of $300 per job.
+According to Price-Quotes Research Lab data for Seattle, Emergency Plumber costs between $150 and $400, with an average of $250 per hour.
 Prices in Seattle may differ from the national average based on local labor rates, permit requirements, and seasonal demand.

 What is the biggest complaint about Emergency Plumber in Seattle?

-Based on Price-Quotes Research Lab analysis of 20 consumer reviews in Seattle, the most common complaint is High Prices/Overcharging (cited in 45% of negative reviews).
-Consumers are most concerned about the high cost of emergency plumbing services..
+Based on Price-Quotes Research Lab analysis of 17 consumer reviews in Seattle, the most common complaint is Poor communication/Unreturned calls (cited in 35% of negative reviews).
+Consumers are most concerned about plumbers who are unresponsive after the job is done or don't return calls..
 We recommend checking recent reviews and verifying communication practices before hiring.

 Rate Your Last Emergency Plumber Experience